 Shipping container homes and workspaces are a cost-effective and contemporary alternative to standard buildings, and ideal for those wanting something a little bit different.
 But as they are made from different materials to usual structures, different steps and techniques must be used in the build and maintenance of these constructions.

 The cheapest and easiest way to improve airflow is to fit vents into your container.
 Simple vent openings fitted into opposite walls create cross ventilation, allowing air to flow into, through, and out of the building.
-Whirlybird roof vents will allow rising warm air to escape, combating condensation from any steam.
+WhirlyBird roof vents will allow rising warm air to escape which is vital for combating condensation and steam.

 This type of fan works in the opposite way to an extractor and blows fresh air into the container.
-These are good for regulating the temperature and work alongside passive ventilation.
+These are good for regulating the temperature and typically work alongside passive ventilation.
 Like an extractor fan, supply ventilation requires electricity to run so it will be more expensive to run than passive ventilation solutions.

 This is the most expensive type of ventilation, but it is also the most effective.
 These systems both pump in fresh air and blow out the air from inside.
 Essentially, a balanced ventilation system combines a supply ventilation machine with an extractor fan, and engineers the two to work in harmony to provide the best ventilation for your home or container.